BeauJoh/thesis/source/10-chapter-2-background-information-and-related-work.md

 The SW26010 CPU deployed in the Sunway TaihuLight supercomputer, contains a high-performance core known as a Management Processing Element (MPE), and a low-powered processor, the Computer Processing Element (CPE).
 The CPE is composed of an 8x8 mesh of cores, supports only user mode, and sports a small 16 KB L1 instruction cache and 64 KB scratch memory.
 Both MPE and CPE are both 64-bit Reduced Instruction-Set Computers (RISC) and support 256-bit vector instructions.
-However, this configuration shows the intent of the architecture, that the smaller CPE need be used effectively to achieve good performance [@dongarra2016report].
+This configuration shows the intent of the architecture, that the smaller CPE need be used effectively to achieve good performance [@dongarra2016report], in other words, the host or primary core contributes only a small part of the maximum theoretical FLOPs on modern heterogeneous supercomputers.
+.
 ARM processors with big.LITTLE and dynamIQ configurations have been proposed to meet the power needs of exascale supercomputers [@padoin2014performance] [@aroca2012towards] [@rajovic2013low] [@keipert2015energy]. big.LITTLE is an heterogeneous configuration of CPU cores on the same die and memory regions.
 The big cores have higher clock frequencies and are generally more powerful  than the LITTLE cores, which creates a multi-core processor that suites a dynamic workload more than clock scaling.